pmenage/volunteering-app/README.md

 ##Description

-This is a page for people who want to volunteer at an event.
-This page is intended to fit in a larger AngularJS project.
+This is a mobile-responsive page for people who wish to volunteer at an event.
+It contains details about the event and how they can help, as well as a form to participate.

 ##Running

-To run the app, view the index.html file in a navigator.
+To run the app, open the index.html file in a navigator.

 ##Frameworks

+Frameworks used:
+- AngularJS
-AngularJS and UI Bootstrap
+- UI Bootstrap

+This page is intended to fit in a larger AngularJS project.
+It uses UI Bootstrap to prevent using jQuery, as AngularJS already uses jqLite.